 An administrative cost can be classified as a direct or indirect cost, however administrative cost limits are based on a percent of the total grant award.
 Indirect costs rates are a percent of a specific direct cost base.
-The 1993 National and Community Service Act imposed a cap on all administrative costs equal to 5.26% of all funds expended under the sub grant.
-Serve DC withholds 1.05% of the allowed 5.26% leaving programs 4.21% of administrative expenses.
-Your agreement provides more information on the 1.05% Commission administrative fee.
+The 1993 National and Community Service Act imposed a cap on all administrative costs equal to 5.26% of all funds expended under the sub grant and permitted state commissions to hold 1.05% of the allowed 5.26% leaving programs 4.21% of administrative expenses.
+Serve DC will provide more information on the 1.05% Commission administrative fee in your grant agreement as necessary.

-In order to charge the fixed administrative rate of 4.21% the subgrantee match for administrative costs may not be in excess of 10% of all direct cost expenditures.
+In order to charge the fixed administrative rate of 5.26% the sub-grantee match for administrative costs may not be in excess of 10% of all direct cost expenditures.
 These rates may be used without supporting documentation and are in lieu of an indirect cost rate.
-The 4.21% administrative is approved on a case-by-case basis by the CNCS.

-If a subgrantee wants to claim that it paid administrative costs in excess of 10%, the subgrantee must have an approved negotiated indirect cost rate.
-The subgrantee must have an approved federally negotiated indirect rate cost agreement.
+If a sub-grantee wants to claim that it paid administrative costs in excess of 10%, the sub-grantee must have an approved negotiated indirect cost rate.
+The sub-grantee must have an approved federally negotiated indirect rate cost agreement.
 Where appropriate, CNCS will establish an indirect cost rate that may be used for this and other Federal awards.

-If subgrantees have an approved indirect cost rate, that rate will constitute documentation of the grantee's administrative costs including the 5.26% maximum payable by the CNCS and the grantee match of administrative costs.
+If sub-grantees have an approved indirect cost rate, that rate will constitute documentation of the grantee's administrative costs including the 5.26% maximum payable by the CNCS and the grantee match of administrative costs.
 To be allowable under an award, costs must be consistent with policies and procedures that apply uniformly to federally financed and other programmatic activities of the organization.
 Furthermore, the costs must be afforded consistent treatment in both federally financed and other activities as well as between activities supported by different sources of federal funds.